AdamSobieski/Narratology/README.md

 ## Agentic Computational Narratology

-Story readers and narrators could be artificial-intelligence agents capable of engaging with one another in natural-language dialogues in multi-agent systems.
+Story readers and narrators could be artificial-intelligence agents capable of engaging with one another in natural-language dialogues.

 More coming soon.